Hydrangea Care: Essential Tips for Thriving Blooms

 Consider Soil and pH for the Best Hydrangea Care and Blooms

-• Alkaline Soil: You can still grow hydrangeas in alkaline soil, but you may need to add amendments like aluminum sulfate to lower the pH and encourage blue blooms.
+• Alkaline Soil: You can still grow hydrangeas in alkaline soil, but you may need to add amendments to lower the pH and encourage blue blooms on Bigleaf varieties.

 Think About What YOU Want

 Ultimately, the best hydrangea for your garden is the one you love the most.
 Consider factors like your desired flower color, bloom time, size, and shape when making your decision.
-Don’t be afraid to visit your local nursery or reach out to a fellow gardener on socials.
+Visit your local nursery or reach out to a fellow gardener on socials for inspiration.
 Ask for hydrangea care advice from the experts.

 hydrangea paniculata tree in fall